IGODX/shop-project/README.md

 - Remove existing users,
 - Give another user roles.

-### Default user can only see products and add it to the card.
+### Default user can only see products and add it to the cart.